ardalis/ardalis/README.md

 ### Hi there 👋

+- 💬 Ask me about improving your team or personal dev skills - get started with [WeeklyDevTips](https://weeklydevtips.com) and [Pluralsight](https://www.pluralsight.com/authors/steve-smith)
+- 📫 How to reach me: [Blog Contact Form](https://ardalis.com/contact)
+- ⚡ Fun fact: I'm a beekeeper and former combat engineer and explosive expert

 <!--
 **ardalis/ardalis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.